kcha/psiplot/README.md

 #### Multiple events

-The function `plot_multi` generates a heatmap of multiple events using `geom_tile` (*this is currently an experimental feature and not fully tested*).
-Alternatively, if you have the R package `pheatmap` or `gplots` installed, you can set `usepkgs = 'pheatmap'` or `usepkgs = 'gplots'` to perform hierarchical clustering and generate a heatmap.
-Another benefit of using one of these optional packages is the ability to include group annotations from the config file:
+The function `plot_multi` generates a heatmap of multiple events using `geom_tile`.
+Alternatively, if you have the R package `pheatmap` or `gplots` installed, you can set `usepkgs = 'pheatmap'` or `usepkgs = 'gplots'` to generate a heatmap.
+By default, rows and columns will be ordered by hierarchical clustering.
+One benefit of using `pheatmap` or `gplots` is the ability to include group annotations from the config file:

 ``` r
 # example using pheatmap